3x3 basketball at the 2022 Commonwealth Games – Men's wheelchair tournament

 The men's 3x3 wheelchair basketball tournament at the 2022 Commonwealth Games were held in a temporary Games-time venue at the brownfield site in Smithfield between 29 July and 2 August 2022.

 The discipline of wheelchair basketball made its sport debut at the Commonwealth Games.
+Australia won the gold medal, defeating Canada in the final.
+England won the bronze medal.

 Qualification

 England qualified as host nation, two nations qualified by winning their respective IWBF zonal qualifiers, and the rest received Bipartite Invitations.
 Five of the six Commonwealth Games regions are represented.